CivicTechWR/WRvotes/docs/about.md

 {{ contact_email}} and submit it to
 the site.
 Crowdsourcing resources helps improve the site for everyone.

-We currently could really use help with:
+We currently could use help with:

 - Monitoring local news media
 - Monitoring Facebook, Instagram, Tiktok and X for election-related news and events